Lobbyist: definition, job description and how to become one

 Unlike a communications officer whose goal is to influence public opinion through the media, the lobbyist specifically targets decision-makers.
 They also differ from consultants, who generally provide one-off expertise, as lobbying is carried out over the long term, supported by a continuous network of relationships.

-Becoming a lobbyist is not improvised.
-It is the result of a demanding academic path combined with the acquisition of advanced technical and interpersonal skills.
+Becoming a lobbyist doesn’t happen overnight.
+It is the result of a rigorous academic background, combined with the acquisition of high-level technical and interpersonal skills.

 Required skills

-To succeed in this profession, a mix of technical know-how and soft skills is essential:
+To succeed in this profession, a combination of technical expertise and interpersonal skills is essential:

 - A solid grasp of law and legal mechanisms to decipher and anticipate the evolution of texts